Buck Owens: Business ventures

-Before the 1960s ended, Owens and manager Jack McFadden began to concentrate on Owens' financial future.
+Before the 1960s ended, Owens and manager Jack McFadden began to concentrate on Owens's financial future.
 He bought several radio stations, including KNIX (AM) (later KCWW) and KNIX-FM in Phoenix and KUZZ-FM in Bakersfield.
 During the 1990s, Owens was co-owner of the country music network Real Country, of which, the Owens-owned station KCWW was the flagship station.
 In 1998, Owens sold KCWW to ABC/Disney for $8,850,000 and sold KNIX-FM to Clear Channel Communications, but he maintained ownership of KUZZ until his death.

 Owens established Buck Owens Enterprises and produced records by several artists.
 He recorded for Warner Bros.
 Records, but by the 1980s he was no longer recording, instead devoting his time to overseeing his business empire from Bakersfield.
 He left Hee Haw in 1986.

 Later career

-Country artist Dwight Yoakam was largely influenced by Owens' style of music and teamed up with him for a duet of "Streets of Bakersfield" in 1988.
-It was Owens' first No. 1 single in 16 years.
+Country artist Dwight Yoakam was largely influenced by Owens's style of music and teamed up with him for a duet of "Streets of Bakersfield" in 1988.
+It was Owens's first No. 1 single in 16 years.
 In an interview, Yoakam described the first time he met with Owens:

 We sat there that day in 1987 and talked about my music to that point, my short career, and what I'd been doing and how he'd been watching me.
 I was really flattered and thrilled to know that this legend had been keeping an eye on me.

 Owens also collaborated with Cledus T. Judd on the song "The First Redneck On The Internet" in 1998, in which Owens also appears in the music video.

-The 1990s saw a flood of reissues of Owens' Capitol recordings on compact disc, the publishing rights to which Owens had bought back in 1974 as part of his final contract with the label.
+The 1990s saw a flood of reissues of Owens's Capitol recordings on compact disc, the publishing rights to which Owens had bought back in 1974 as part of his final contract with the label.
 His albums had been out of print for nearly 15 years when he released a retrospective box set in 1990.
-Encouraged by brisk sales, Owens struck a distribution deal with Sundazed Records of New York, which specializes in reissuing obscure recordings.
+Encouraged by brisk sales, Owens struck a distribution deal with Sundazed Music of New York, which specializes in reissuing obscure recordings.
 The bulk of his Capitol catalog was reissued on CD in 1995, 1997 and in 2005.
 Sometime in the 1970s, Owens had also purchased the remaining copies of his original LP albums from Capitol's distribution warehouses across the country.
 Many of those records (still in the shrinkwrap) were stored by Owens for decades.
 He often gave them away as gifts and sold them at his nightclub for a premium price some 35 years later.